I know you want to set goals that will help you achieve amazing results in your life!

 - Every goal that has to do with what you believe someone else expects of you, put a line through.

-Getting a promotion at work because I have been with the company long enough so I should get it and my Parents or Family expect me to make progress at this age. [however what you really want is to change careers even if it means starting all over again.]
+Getting a promotion at work because I have been with the company long enough so I should get it and my parents or family expect me to make progress at this age. [however what you really want is to change careers even if it means starting all over again.]

-Step 2: Own Your Goals
+Goal Setting Tips #2: Own Your Goals

 This step is about making your goals yours.
 Making them real to you.
 By stating them in the present tense you’re telling your brain that you have already achieved the goal.